Jerry Sexton (politician)

 Jerry Sexton (born March 9, 1957) is a retired American politician who served as a Republican member of the Tennessee House of Representatives.
 Sexton represented Tennessee House District 35, an area in East Tennessee consisting of Grainger, Claiborne, and part of Union counties from 2015 until his retirement following redistricting in 2023.
 Sexton would be succeeded by several representatives, including Rick Eldridge, Gary Hicks, and Dennis Powers, for Grainger, Claiborne, and Union counties respectively following the dissolution of District 35.

 Early life

-Jerry Sexton was born during 1957 and spent the first six years of his life in Claiborne County, Tennessee as one of ten children raised by a coal miner/furniture maker and his wife.
+Jerry Sexton was born in 1957 and spent the first six years of his life in Claiborne County, Tennessee as one of ten children raised by a coal miner/furniture maker and his wife.
 His parents purchased their first, and only house in Grainger County when he was six years old.

 Sexton entered elementary school at Bean Station, Tennessee and high school in Rutledge.
 Sexton would later attend Walters State Community College in Morristown, Tennessee.